Delhi - 3/29/1999

 After that, the driver took us to a Kashmir carpet place we didn't ask to be taken to (hey, it's India - we've only had one driver who didn't do this, Ajit the Sikh in Amritsar).
 We smiled through a demonstration of how the carpets are made, which was really quite interesting, then said NO firmly and politely, and moved on.
 The proprietor and I got into a good-natured argument about whether our Malamutes could destroy one of his carpets - he kept insisting that no dog could damage a well-made silk carpet, but I wasn't willing to spend $900 to prove him wrong.

 Then we went to Qutb Minar, a stone complex that includes "the world's tallest free-standing stone tower" at 237 feet.
 There is a staircase up the inside of the tower, but it's been closed ever since some people were trampled to death a few years ago.
-There were many workers repairing sections of the tower, and they were probably using the same tools used in its original construction back in 1193; bamboo scaffolding, hemp rope, and stone slowly chiseled into shape by hand.
+There were many workers repairing sections of the tower, and they were probably using the same types of tools used in its original construction back in 1193; bamboo scaffolding, hemp rope, and stone slowly chiseled into shape by hand.
 Since Qutb Minar ("victory tower") was built in 1193 to celebrate the defeat of the Hindus and the beginning of Muslim control of the area (which continued until the British arrived in the 1700s), it's a little ironic to see Hindu workers restoring the tower to its former glory.

 Saturday night we ate at the Mandarin, a Chinese restaurant on top of our hotel.
 Ordering drinks was a typical Indian dining experience.